Special Educational Needs

 - Leadership and management of all aspects of the school including the provision and support for children with SEND.

-The SEND Governor is responsible for:
+The SEND Governor is Nikki Britt who is responsible for:

 - Making sure the school is making provision for and supporting any children with SEND.

-Q2.
 How will the school know if my child needs extra help?

-- Liaison with pre-schools/ previous school.
+- Liaison with pre-school / previous school.

-- Concerns raised by parents/carers.
+- Concerns raised by parent(s) / carer(s).

 - Concerns raised by teachers.

-- Year 1 Phonics Screening Check.
+- Information from Foundation Stage Baseline Assessments, Year 1 Phonics Screening Check, SATS.

-- Liaison with external agencies e.g. Speech and Language Service.
+- Liaison with external agencies, e.g. SaLT.

-- Communication from medical professionals and/or parents/carers.
+- Communication from medical professionals and/or parent(s) / carer(s).

-Q4.
 What will the school do to support my child?